Avalokitesvara (film): Plot

-Lianmei and Haisheng are captured later at a roadblock in Mingzhou by the governor, who seizes the figurine from them.
+Lianmei and Haisheng are captured later at a roadblock in Mingzhou by Governor Song, who seizes the figurine from them.
 The governor then tries to bribe Yuchi to help him cover up for his failure to hunt down Prince Guang, but Yuchi refuses and accuses him of corruption.
 Meanwhile, Haisheng escapes from the prison and drags Lianmei along with him.
 Yuchi is furious when he learns of their escape and orders the other prisoners to be executed.
 However, Lianmei succeeds in convincing Haisheng to go back to the prison with her because she knows what would happen if they escaped.
 Yuchi is so impressed by Lianmei's act of self-sacrifice that he spares the prisoners.

 Yuchi sets a trap to lure Prince Guang out of hiding.
 He announces that Lianmei and Haisheng will be executed for helping a fugitive escape, and predicts that Prince Guang will come to save them.
-As expected, the prince appears and turns himself in to Yuchi in exchange for Lianmei and Haisheng's release.
+As expected, the prince appears and turns himself in on the condition that Lianmei and Haisheng are released.
 However, Sima also shows up and fights with Yuchi and his soldiers to save Prince Guang.
 Just then, a messenger arrives with an imperial edict announcing that Emperor Wuzong is dead and that Prince Guang will succeed him.
 Yuchi commits suicide in shame for failing to complete his mission.
 Prince Guang returns to the palace for his coronation, while Lianmei and Haisheng bring the figurine back to Mount Wutai.

-Egaku travels to China again later to ask for the figurine.
-The Reverend Wuchen initially rejects his request.
+Egaku travels to China again later to ask for the Guanyin figurine from Mount Wutai.
+Reverend Wuchen initially rejects his request.
 However, Egaku eventually manages to convince everyone of his sincerity by kneeling outside the temple for several days, so Wuchen allows him to bring the figurine to Japan.
 When Egaku's ship sails past Mount Meicen, Lianmei rows towards the ship on a raft because she cannot bear to see the figurine leave.
 A fierce storm suddenly breaks out and causes the figurine to be cast overboard.
 When the storm has subsided, Egaku is deeply saddened to learn that Lianmei and the figurine are lost at sea.
 Just then, lotuses appear all over the water surface.
 Egaku sees a vision of Lianmei as Guanyin on Mount Meicen, and realises that he is not destined to bring the figurine back to Japan.
-However, he can bring back the virtues embodied by the bodhisattva – such as compassion and mercy – and impart them to his people.
+However, he can bring back the virtues embodied by the bodhisattva – compassion and mercy – and impart them to his people.